chrissyhunt/bigbookhunter-cli-app/README.md

 # Big Book Hunter

 Welcome to the "Big Book Hunter" gem!

-This CLI app scrapes the popular used and rare books marketplace, AbeBooks.com, for new listings of rare books priced above $10,000 to help you stay on top of notable new books and documents on the market.
-(It also screens out sellers who frequently post spam listings or unrelated material, in order to make this a more useful tool for the true hunter!)
+If you want to hunt for big books, you have to stay on top of the market.
+This CLI app scrapes two popular rare books online marketplaces, AbeBooks.com and ABAA.org, for new listings of rare books priced above $10,000.
+It also cross-checks listings for duplicate records of the same copy, and screens out ABE sellers who frequently post spam listings or unrelated material.

 ## Installation